 EXP Restaurant + Bar: Creating an Engaging Experience

-EXP is another themed restaurant, but is centered around video game culture.
+EXP is another themed restaurant but is centered around video game culture.
 For gamers, the restaurant is full of amusing references, yet non-gamers will still enjoy the unique dining environment and energy.
 Upon entering, a life-size Assassin’s Creed character statue greets customers and a video game console and screen are available to play while waiting to be seated.
 The walls are decorated with interesting artifacts from various popular games, such as a large shield and sword from the Zelda games and coin boxes and clouds from Mario.
-Surrounding the restaurant are screens and arcade-style sections where customers can play their favourite games and a live trivia game is displayed on screens where customers can join in through a smartphone app.
+Surrounding the restaurant are screens and arcade-style sections where customers can play their favorite games and a live trivia game is displayed on screens where customers can join in through a smartphone app.
 Traditional board and card games are also available to take to your table and a large projection screen accommodates viewing parties and gaming events within the space.

 SMAK: Finding a White Space